 The high-quality partnerships have brought a lot of credibility and new investors for Chainlink.
 One of the major boosts has been the Coinbase listing.

 The price of the LINK token is tied to the success of Chainlink.
 Its price will go up if there is more demand for the services of the Chainlink network.
 All LINK tokens are pre-mined, so there won’t be any new ones coming to the market.

 Chainlink is confident that the smart contract market will grow a lot in the future.
 In theory, they could replace almost every traditional contract.
-The possibilities are almost endless: financial world, insurances, supply chain management, betting and so on.
+The possibilities are almost endless: the financial world, insurances, supply chain management, betting, and so on.

 Chainlink wants to build a wide network of oracles, which provide services for dApp developers.
 The project has a very good position in its niche right now.